 This aspect has to do a great deal with strategy.
 A motivated board that is experienced can provide the necessary transformational leadership for work in the non-profit to be both engaging and fruitful.
 This also has to do with the culture in the organization.
 What has the non-profit cultivated in terms of its organizational culture?
 Has it cultivated healthy self-assessment along with an accountable board and management?

 If COVID-19 has taught us anything it is that non-profits need long-term solutions.
-Strategic decisions which are also realistic in nature and suitable in the current economic climate of that particular territory.
-Therefore, a solution may be to actively and consistently review the Board of Directors and to assess whether the organization has mature leadership, knowledgeable and capable of leading its transformation.
+Strategic decisions are also realistic in nature and suitable in the current economic climate of that particular territory.
+Therefore, a solution may be to actively and consistently review the Board of Directors and to assess whether the organization has mature leadership, knowledgeable, and capable of leading its transformation.
 Further, this assessment of the board should also entail the assessment of its operational management structures.
 Persistence is the driving force of improvement.
 Ensuring that leadership and management are all aligned to the strategic plans and that all agree on realistic objectives of the non-profit are both vital.

 Adaptation is an important element in the non-profit movement and survival.

 This element is even more important given the current economic and social climate globally.
-For many non-profits, if not all, communication of goals and proliferation of information for the benefit of the public is important.
+For many non-profits, if not all, communication of goals and the proliferation of information for the benefit of the public is important.
 The world has evolved in the past six months, and while we were involved in our own survival and rightfully so, we have forgotten about those organizations which have been working for us pre-COVID-19.
 Non-profits for the most part have diverted their movement online.
 Those who have not may need to reassess their direction.
 Virtualize, digitize, and monetize may be the best route to remedy failing non-profits.
 COVID-19 is a crisis in every sense of the word.
 It has shown us the expediency with which the world can change.
 Funding has become minimal and the direction of investment has changed.
 Platforms require less human contact but the community remains important.
 How then can non-profits redirect their actions and still maintain their mission and vision?
 The answer may lie in the virtual platforms being offered.
 Organizations such as non-profits may need to create their own crisis management teams.
 While the Board of Directors still holds the relative final say in direction, the establishment of a separate team may be a much-needed neutral starting point for the non-profit.

 Redirecting the aims to a more digitized platform where supporters can access information, and make possible donations without actual contact is useful for a society surviving COVID-19.